gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/9-building-relationships.md

 ---

-## The following is a feature list to be implemented in your blog application
+### The following is a feature list to be implemented in your blog application:

-### FEA-5: As a user, I can see the author of blog posts
+## FEA-7: As a user, I can see the author of blog posts

-- FEA-5-Story-1: Implement server-side
+### FEA-7-A: Implement server-side
-- FEA-5-Story-2: Implement client-side
+### FEA-7-B: Implement client-side

+---
-### FEA-6: As a user, I can see my authored blog posts
+## FEA-8: As a user, I can see my authored blog posts

-- FEA-5-Story-1: Implement server-side
+### FEA-8-A: Implement server-side
-- FEA-5-Story-2: Implement client-side
+### FEA-8-B: Implement client-side

 ---